techidaily/site-smart-video-editing/source/_posts/updated-avi-video-cutter-reviews-top-16-options-for-precise-trimming-for-2024.md

 But, guess what?
 These **top 16 AVI video cutters** for Windows, MAC, Android, iPhone, and online will make video cutting and trimming fun, especially when you learn to do it using Filmora.

-<span class="atpl-alsoreadstyle">Also read:</span>
-<div><ul>
-<li><a href="https://facebook-video-footage.techidaily.com/new-perfecting-iphoneipad-screenshots-a-youtube-guide/"><u>[New] Perfecting iPhone/iPad Screenshots  A YouTube Guide</u></a></li>
-<li><a href="https://fox-hovers.techidaily.com/updated-in-2024-innovative-immersions-analyzing-google-and-samsung-rvr/"><u>[Updated] In 2024, Innovative Immersions  Analyzing Google and Samsung RVR</u></a></li>
-<li><a href="https://screen-sharing-recording.techidaily.com/updated-in-2024-uncomplicated-tutorial-for-capturing-mac-screenshots/"><u>[Updated] In 2024, Uncomplicated Tutorial for Capturing Mac Screenshots</u></a></li>
-<li><a href="https://article-posts.techidaily.com/2024-approved-wordsmith-whispers-picks-for-the-best-transcription-programs/"><u>2024 Approved  Wordsmith Whispers  Picks for the Best Transcription Programs</u></a></li>
-<li><a href="https://some-techniques.techidaily.com/evaluating-wirecast-other-options-to-consider-for-2024/"><u>Evaluating WireCast  Other Options To Consider for 2024</u></a></li>
-<li><a href="https://graphic-issues.techidaily.com/fix-civ-5-crashing-issues-on-pc/"><u>Fix CIV 5 Crashing Issues On PC</u></a></li>
-<li><a href="https://hardware-help.techidaily.com/get-your-ricoh-mp-c3003-printing-solutions-driver-downloads-available-now/"><u>Get Your Ricoh MP C3003 Printing Solutions - Driver Downloads Available Now!</u></a></li>
-<li><a href="https://buynow-marvelous.techidaily.com/how-to-pick-the-perfect-streamer-roku-against-fire-tv-stick-comparison/"><u>How to Pick the Perfect Streamer: Roku Against Fire TV Stick Comparison</u></a></li>
-<li><a href="https://sim-unlock.techidaily.com/how-to-unlock-sim-card-on-oneplus-nord-n30-5g-online-without-jailbreak-by-drfone-android/"><u>How to Unlock SIM Card on OnePlus Nord N30 5G online without jailbreak</u></a></li>
-<li><a href="https://bypass-frp.techidaily.com/in-2024-a-step-by-step-guide-on-using-adb-and-fastboot-to-remove-frp-lock-from-your-tecno-spark-go-2023-by-drfone-android/"><u>In 2024, A Step-by-Step Guide on Using ADB and Fastboot to Remove FRP Lock from your Tecno Spark Go (2023)</u></a></li>
-<li><a href="https://screen-mirror.techidaily.com/in-2024-full-guide-on-mirroring-your-oppo-find-x7-ultra-to-your-pcmac-drfone-by-drfone-android/"><u>In 2024, Full Guide on Mirroring Your Oppo Find X7 Ultra to Your PC/Mac | Dr.fone</u></a></li>
-<li><a href="https://smart-video-editing.techidaily.com/new-vn-video-editor-for-pc-a-simplified-review-and-tutorial/"><u>New VN Video Editor for PC A Simplified Review and Tutorial</u></a></li>
-<li><a href="https://smart-video-editing.techidaily.com/new-you-dont-have-to-be-a-skilled-video-editor-to-convert-image-to-videos-because-there-are-a-lot-of-online-image-to-video-maker-tools-that-enable-you-to-cr/"><u>New You Dont Have to Be a Skilled Video Editor to Convert Image to Videos, because There Are a Lot of Online Image to Video Maker Tools that Enable You to Create a New Video From Photos in Just a Few Eas for 2024</u></a></li>
-<li><a href="https://digital-screen-recording.techidaily.com/secrets-of-sound-logging-ios-and-android-stealthy-tools-list-for-2024/"><u>Secrets of Sound Logging  IOS & Android Stealthy Tools List for 2024</u></a></li>
-<li><a href="https://smart-video-editing.techidaily.com/solutions-reactivating-the-sound-feature-of-your-fortnite-game/"><u>Solutions: Reactivating the Sound Feature of Your Fortnite Game</u></a></li>
-<li><a href="https://tech-recovery.techidaily.com/splurge-smarter-unveiling-top-quality-tech-treasures-at-wallet-friendly-rates/"><u>Splurge Smarter: Unveiling Top Quality Tech Treasures at Wallet-Friendly Rates</u></a></li>
-<li><a href="https://win-able.techidaily.com/step-by-step-fixes-to-bypass-rainbow-six-sieges-error-code-3-0001000b/"><u>Step-by-Step Fixes to Bypass Rainbow Six Siege's Error Code 3-^0001000B</u></a></li>
-<li><a href="https://smart-video-editing.techidaily.com/the-best-video-metadata-editors-for-mac-users-easy-and-effective-for-2024/"><u>The Best Video Metadata Editors for Mac Users (Easy and Effective) for 2024</u></a></li>
-<li><a href="https://smart-video-editing.techidaily.com/top-10-mac-video-tag-editors-for-seamless-organization-for-2024/"><u>Top 10 Mac Video Tag Editors for Seamless Organization for 2024</u></a></li>
-<li><a href="https://smart-video-editing.techidaily.com/unleash-creativity-top-free-video-effects-apps-for-iphone-and-android-for-2024/"><u>Unleash Creativity Top Free Video Effects Apps for iPhone and Android for 2024</u></a></li>
-<li><a href="https://smart-video-editing.techidaily.com/updated-2024-approved-create-stunning-animations-the-top-tools-for-professionals-and-newbies-alike/"><u>Updated 2024 Approved Create Stunning Animations The Top Tools for Professionals and Newbies Alike</u></a></li>
-<li><a href="https://smart-video-editing.techidaily.com/updated-2024-approved-the-essential-guide-to-choosing-the-best-3d-video-maker/"><u>Updated 2024 Approved The Essential Guide to Choosing the Best 3D Video Maker</u></a></li>
-<li><a href="https://smart-video-editing.techidaily.com/updated-2024-approved-top-video-editing-apps-with-soundtracks-for-mobile-devices/"><u>Updated 2024 Approved Top Video Editing Apps with Soundtracks for Mobile Devices</u></a></li>
-<li><a href="https://smart-video-editing.techidaily.com/updated-2024-approved-transform-your-media-best-online-photo-and-video-mashup-creators/"><u>Updated 2024 Approved Transform Your Media Best Online Photo and Video Mashup Creators</u></a></li>
-<li><a href="https://smart-video-editing.techidaily.com/updated-2024-approved-unlocking-fcpx-advanced-image-cropping-techniques/"><u>Updated 2024 Approved Unlocking FCPX Advanced Image Cropping Techniques</u></a></li>
-<li><a href="https://smart-video-editing.techidaily.com/updated-2024-approved-wevideo-the-simple-way-to-make-professional-looking-videos/"><u>Updated 2024 Approved WeVideo The Simple Way to Make Professional-Looking Videos</u></a></li>
-<li><a href="https://smart-video-editing.techidaily.com/updated-a-closer-look-at-vn-video-editor-for-windows-and-macos-for-2024/"><u>Updated A Closer Look at VN Video Editor for Windows and macOS for 2024</u></a></li>
-<li><a href="https://smart-video-editing.techidaily.com/updated-beyond-virtualdub-explore-these-exceptional-video-editing-tools-for-2024/"><u>Updated Beyond VirtualDub Explore These Exceptional Video Editing Tools for 2024</u></a></li>
-<li><a href="https://smart-video-editing.techidaily.com/updated-editing-mastery-in-fcp-5-advanced-techniques-to-transform-your-videos-for-2024/"><u>Updated Editing Mastery in FCP 5 Advanced Techniques to Transform Your Videos for 2024</u></a></li>
-<li><a href="https://smart-video-editing.techidaily.com/updated-final-cut-pro-the-industry-standard-for-a-reason-for-2024/"><u>Updated Final Cut Pro The Industry Standard for a Reason for 2024</u></a></li>
-<li><a href="https://smart-video-editing.techidaily.com/updated-how-to-get-filmora-for-free-without-crack-for-2024/"><u>Updated How to Get Filmora for Free without Crack for 2024</u></a></li>
-<li><a href="https://smart-video-editing.techidaily.com/updated-in-2024-android-essentials-the-most-popular-apps-you-need/"><u>Updated In 2024, Android Essentials The Most Popular Apps You Need</u></a></li>
-<li><a href="https://smart-video-editing.techidaily.com/updated-in-2024-avi-video-rotation-made-easy-16-best-free-solutions-for-all-devices/"><u>Updated In 2024, AVI Video Rotation Made Easy 16 Best Free Solutions for All Devices</u></a></li>
-<li><a href="https://smart-video-editing.techidaily.com/updated-in-2024-get-the-perfect-frame-top-vignette-apps-for-ios-and-android-devices/"><u>Updated In 2024, Get the Perfect Frame Top Vignette Apps for iOS and Android Devices</u></a></li>
-<li><a href="https://smart-video-editing.techidaily.com/updated-in-2024-maximize-your-edit-10-best-free-fcpx-plugins/"><u>Updated In 2024, Maximize Your Edit 10 Best Free FCPX Plugins</u></a></li>
-<li><a href="https://smart-video-editing.techidaily.com/updated-in-2024-the-best-of-both-worlds-video-editing-apps-with-music-for-android-and-iphone-users/"><u>Updated In 2024, The Best of Both Worlds Video Editing Apps with Music for Android and iPhone Users</u></a></li>
-<li><a href="https://smart-video-editing.techidaily.com/updated-in-2024-the-best-of-the-web-10-free-online-video-compressors-with-no-downloads/"><u>Updated In 2024, The Best of the Web 10 Free Online Video Compressors with No Downloads</u></a></li>
-<li><a href="https://smart-video-editing.techidaily.com/updated-in-2024-top-rated-mac-mkv-editors-for-trimming-videos/"><u>Updated In 2024, Top-Rated Mac MKV Editors for Trimming Videos</u></a></li>
-<li><a href="https://smart-video-editing.techidaily.com/updated-in-2024-watermark-free-tiktok-videos-the-best-online-removal-tools/"><u>Updated In 2024, Watermark-Free TikTok Videos The Best Online Removal Tools</u></a></li>
-<li><a href="https://smart-video-editing.techidaily.com/updated-little-directors-big-ideas-teaching-kids-to-make-movies-for-2024/"><u>Updated Little Directors, Big Ideas Teaching Kids to Make Movies for 2024</u></a></li>
-<li><a href="https://smart-video-editing.techidaily.com/updated-mac-movie-magic-how-to-bring-your-vision-to-life/"><u>Updated Mac Movie Magic How to Bring Your Vision to Life</u></a></li>
-<li><a href="https://smart-video-editing.techidaily.com/updated-revolutionize-your-content-10-top-rated-animated-text-generators-for-2024/"><u>Updated Revolutionize Your Content 10 Top-Rated Animated Text Generators for 2024</u></a></li>
-<li><a href="https://smart-video-editing.techidaily.com/updated-say-goodbye-to-boring-videos-top-time-lapse-apps-for-iphone-and-android-users/"><u>Updated Say Goodbye to Boring Videos Top Time-Lapse Apps for iPhone and Android Users</u></a></li>
-<li><a href="https://smart-video-editing.techidaily.com/updated-say-goodbye-to-sideways-videos-16-free-avi-video-rotators-for-every-situation-for-2024/"><u>Updated Say Goodbye to Sideways Videos 16 Free AVI Video Rotators for Every Situation for 2024</u></a></li>
-<li><a href="https://smart-video-editing.techidaily.com/updated-secure-your-footage-how-to-blur-faces-in-videos-for-2024/"><u>Updated Secure Your Footage How to Blur Faces in Videos for 2024</u></a></li>
-<li><a href="https://smart-video-editing.techidaily.com/updated-the-top-10-most-jaw-dropping-4k-video-samples/"><u>Updated The Top 10 Most Jaw-Dropping 4K Video Samples</u></a></li>
-<li><a href="https://smart-video-editing.techidaily.com/updated-the-ultimate-list-14-free-video-editors-with-no-watermark-for-2024/"><u>Updated The Ultimate List 14 Free Video Editors with No Watermark for 2024</u></a></li>
-<li><a href="https://smart-video-editing.techidaily.com/updated-tiktok-video-magic-how-to-reverse-speed-up-and-slow-down-clips-for-2024/"><u>Updated TikTok Video Magic How to Reverse, Speed Up, and Slow Down Clips for 2024</u></a></li>
-<li><a href="https://smart-video-editing.techidaily.com/updated-top-5-free-ways-to-join-mpeg-video-files-together-for-2024/"><u>Updated Top 5 Free Ways to Join MPEG Video Files Together for 2024</u></a></li>
-<li><a href="https://smart-video-editing.techidaily.com/vn-video-editor-pc-review-a-quick-overview-for-2024/"><u>VN Video Editor PC Review A Quick Overview for 2024</u></a></li>
-<li><a href="https://smart-video-editing.techidaily.com/vn-video-editor-pro-apk-a-game-changer-for-mobile-video-editing-in-2024/"><u>VN Video Editor Pro Apk A Game-Changer for Mobile Video Editing, In 2024</u></a></li>
-</ul></div>

 <ins class="adsbygoogle"
       style="display:block"